Stake Ontario - Coming to Ontario in 2025?

 The Demand for Stake in Ontario

 "I’ve literally been waiting over 2 years for Ontario to have Stake back after it was banned.
 I asked Eddie on a live stream and all he said was that it was coming soon.
 In 2022 the website said coming 2023.
-After 2023 came, it now says coming 2024.
-I wish there were more updates on what’s going on with this.
+And now it's stuck on "Coming 2024", but we all knew it never came in 2024.
+I wish there were more updates on what’s going on with this, but it would be resonable to expect stake.ca to go live in 2025.
 There is a huge market in Ontario for Stake, especially with Drake being a staple to their marketing as his hometown is Toronto.
 I just want some updates.
 I love Stake exclusives and want to play again.
 I won my first big win on Stake’s Plinko."

 This post reflects the broader sentiment among many Ontarians who are eager to see Stake.ca launch.
 The platform’s unique offerings, such as Stake exclusives and popular games like Plinko, combined with its association with high-profile figures like Drake, have created a strong demand in Ontario.
-The delay in the launch only seems to heighten the anticipation, with many users frequently seeking updates on the status.
+The delay in the launch only seems to make the anticipation unbearable.

 What Games Will You Be Able to Play at Stake.ca?